-Gender Inclusive Housing Program
+Gender Neutral Housing Program

 Definition of terms*:

 Mutual Roommate Request: A housing situation in which all potential occupants of a room or apartment have requested to be housed together.
 This differs from a “random roommate” situation in which the Office of Residence Life assigns roommates based on the housing questionnaire.
-A mutual roommate request is required in order to participate in the gender-inclusive program.
+A mutual roommate request is required to participate in the gender-inclusive program.

 Who can take advantage of this living option?

 This program is intended for students who wish to share a room with friends of a different gender or biological sex.
 As with any on-campus option, it is not intended for romantic couples.
 We strongly discourage students of any sexual orientation from living with someone with whom they are in a romantic relationship.
-Research has shown that most students who chose to live in gender-inclusive housing do so with friends and not with those whom they are dating.
+Research has shown that most students who choose to live in gender-neutral housing do so with friends and not with those whom they are dating.

-Gender-inclusive housing offers a safe and inclusive housing opportunity for students who identify as transgender or gender nonconforming as well as for any student who prefers to live with students of a different gender or biological sex than their own.
-Returning students, who would like to live in Gender Inclusive Housing, will self-select this option through the Online Room Selection process.
+Gender-neutral housing offers a safe and inclusive housing opportunity for students who identify as transgender or gender nonconforming as well as for any student who prefers to live with students of a different gender or biological sex than their own.
+Returning students, who would like to live in Gender Neutral Housing, will self-select this option through the Online Room Selection process.
 New students should contact the Assistant Director of Housing for more information.

 How does the program work?